Riminder/hrtech-etl/README.md

 Contributions are very welcome ❤️

-* To add a new connector (ATS/CRM/Jobboard/HCM)
+* Add a new connector (ATS / CRM / Jobboard / HCM)
-* To extend the playground
+* Extend the playground
-* To add new filter operators or cursor strategies
+* Add new filter operators or cursor strategies
+* Improve docs and examples

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for: